Scheduled MonumentsWalesTalley Abbey

 What is Talley Abbey?

-Talley Abbey is a Premonstratensian monastery founded in the late twelfth century in Carmarthenshire, Wales, representing one of the most significant religious houses in medieval Wales.
+Talley Abbey is a Premonstratensian monastery founded in the early twelfth century in Carmarthenshire, Wales, representing one of the earliest houses of the White Canons in Britain.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM013.

 What period does Talley Abbey date from?

 Talley Abbey dates from the medieval period, and is classified as a abbey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Talley Abbey?